jirotubuyaki/ThunderBayesR/README.md

 ・ sigma_table : a floating-point type of table position variance.
 ・ burn_in : iteration numbers of burn in.
 ・ iteration : iteration numbers.
-・ z_result : a vector and express cluster numbers for each data $i$
+・ z_result : a vector and express cluster numbers for each data i

 #### Visualization Methods